petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-the-script-engine.md

 ![The Script Console executes Groovy scripts and provides context variables, such as the current actionRequest.
 The Script Console was designed for invoking Liferay Services.](./using-the-script-engine/images/01.png)

+## Enabling Scripting

 Beginning in DXP 2024.Q2/Portal 7.4 GA120, scripting is disabled by default in workflow and objects (validations and actions).
-Administrators won't even see the option for creating or executing scripts unless permission is granted explicitly by a system-level administrator.
+Administrators won't even see the option for creating or executing scripts in these applications unless permission is granted explicitly by a system-level administrator.

-## Enabling Scripting

 To enable scripting for administrative users of workflow and objects,